 The Gravenstein is thought to have arrived in western North America with Russian fur traders, and it is well-suited to coastal locations.

-Chehalis is a variety that was discovered in Washington in 1937, and the Sierra Beauty was originally discovered on the slopes of the Sierra Nevada Mountains of California in the 1890s.
-It is thought to be a remnant of miners during the California Gold Rush.
-It has since disappeared and been rediscovered twice, but is now found throughout California.
+Chehalis was discovered in Washington in 1937 and Sierra Beauty was originally discovered on the slopes of the Sierra Nevada Mountains of California in the 1890s.
+Both are thought to be a remnant of miners during the California Gold Rush.
+Sierra Beauty has since disappeared and been rediscovered twice, but is now found throughout California.

 Brier (Sweet) Crab was originally propagated after the Civil War in Baraboo, Wisconsin.
 It is pale yellow with red streaks, very sweet, and good for desserts or for making applesauce.

 Eureka and Salome are both pippin apples—that is, they are “volunteers” that grew spontaneously from the seed of a dropped apple.
 Eureka first grew beneath a Tolman Sweet apple tree.
 Salome was discovered in an abandoned nursery in Illinois, and the founder named it for his mother.

 Another regional favorite is the very large McMahon that is believed to be the offspring of the (also very large) Alexander apple.
 McMahons date to 1860 in Richland County, Wisconsin.
 The Alexander apple can be traced back through England to Russian heritage.

 Appalachian Region Heritage Apples

 Dula Beauty was first grown in Lenoir, North Carolina, from the seeds of the Limbertwig.
 It grows very well in the region, has been recommended by the North Carolina Department of Agriculture since the turn of the 20th century, and is popular for frying and baking.

 Hall is a small apple whose flavor has hints of vanilla.
 Many antique apples exhibit flavors that vary from butterscotch to anise and other spices.